agustinv/reactnd-project-would-you-rather-starter/README.md

 * SignIn Form Component
     - SignIn User/set authedUser

-* Poll List Component
+* Question List Component
-    - Get all Polls
+    - Get all Questions
-    - Get authedUser so we can toggle between filtered poll lists
+    - Get authedUser so we can toggle between filtered Question lists

-* PollSummary
+* QuestionSummary
-    - Get poll id from list of polls
+    - Get Question id from list of Questions
     - Get authedUser to know what to display in summary

-* Poll Component
+* Question Component
-    - Get poll id from url
+    - Get Question id from url
     - Get authedUser to display question or results, and submit question answer

-* New Poll Component
+* New Question Component
-    - Get authedUser so user can create new poll
+    - Get authedUser so user can create new Question
-    - Set the text for two answers options of poll
+    - Set the text for two answers options of Question

 * LeaderBoard Component
     - Get all Users so we can display UserScore list

 * UserScore Component
-    - Get all polls so we can calculate scores
+    - Get all Questions so we can calculate scores

+###

 ## Data